upenn-raymondmason/website/content/blog/FiveYearPlan.md

 showInProjects: true
 ---

-My interest and story in agriculture explained
+Why I'm interested in Agritech, and where I want to be in 10 years.